 Here’s why (and how) you should revisit SMS marketing to generate revenue.

-The many advantages of SMS
+The Many Advantages of SMS Marketing

-Wait until you see what text messages get.
+If you think Instagram has good engagement numbers, wait until you see what text messages get.

 Emails can sit unread for days, phone calls can go unanswered, but text messages are almost always read immediately after they’re sent.